olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 ### Practice with Monte Carlo Example

 Now let's apply this to the Monte Carlo Example!
-First create a new file inside the Score-P directry with a text editor like vim called `all.filter`:
+First create a new file inside the Score-P directory with a text editor like vim called `main.filter`:

 ```
 $ vi main.filter
 ```

 Since this is a small program, we will only filter out the `main` function so that we can see the other USR functions displayed in Vampir.
 However, in bigger programs, we would want to filter out more USR functions.
-To filter out `main`, add the following line to the `main.filter` file.
+To filter out `main`, add the following lines to the `main.filter` file.

 ```
 SCOREP_REGION_NAMES_BEGIN